 Student Learning Support

-Any students who need support with difficult subjects or topics, who need to catch up work missed through absence, or who need support with assessment tasks, should first discuss their concerns with their subject teacher or Dean.
+Any students who need support with difficult subjects or topics, who need to catch up work missed through absence, or who need support with assessment tasks, should first discuss their concerns with their subject teacher or Kaitiaki.
 They could also see Michelle Hemmingsen, leave a note at the Learning Support area, or e-mail or call into the Learning Support area to see one of the staff.

 Computer and study rooms are available in the library after school until 4:00pm.